 If the flapper isn’t the problem, you should also check the fill tube, float, and fill valves.
 Here’s how to make sure each of these parts functions the way they’re supposed to, and what to do if they’re not:

-Everything You May Need
+Everything You Need to Stop Toilet from Running

 - Replacement flapper